jforget/Perl-fixed-width-char-human-recognition/description/description.en.md

 #### Variant: Top 10

 This page has a variant "Top  10" variant, which reexecutes the search for the best Glyph, but without  stopping at the first.
-It fetch the 10 best Glyphs and displays them.
+It fetches the 10 best Glyphs and displays them.

 Address: [http://localhost:3000/top10/exemple1/0/3](http://localhost:3000/top10/exemple1/0/3)